Adolis García Player Props: Rangers vs. Rays

 Adolis García At The Plate

-- Garcia leads Texas in total hits (62) this season while batting .272 with 25 extra-base hits.

-- Among qualified hitters in MLB action, his batting average ranks 48th, his on-base percentage ranks 88th, and he is 17th in the league in slugging.
+- Among qualified hitters in MLB, he ranks 59th in batting average, 91st in on-base percentage, and 20th in slugging.

-- Garcia has driven home a run in 27 games this year (45.0%), including more than one RBI in 20.0% of his games and producing three or more of his team's runs on five occasions..
+- In 44.3% of his games this season, Garcia has had at least one RBI.
+He's picked up more than one in 19.7% and driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.